Public Records & Services in Chinchilla

 Frequently Asked Questions

 To register to vote in Chinchilla, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lackawanna County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Chinchilla, contact the Lackawanna County Clerk's office for schedules and ballot information.
+For local county and state elections (Chinchilla is an unincorporated community in Lackawanna County and does not hold municipal elections), contact the Lackawanna County Clerk's office for schedules and ballot information.

 Property records for Chinchilla, Pennsylvania are maintained by the Lackawanna Board of Assessment Appeals's Office and the Lackawanna Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lackawanna County, including parcels in Chinchilla.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lackawanna Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lackawanna County offices at the county courthouse.
 The Lackawanna County Treasurer handles property tax payments and tax sale information.